-NSF’s global team of industry-leading technical experts can help you implement responsible business practices that demonstrate your commitment to sustainability and a transparent and ethical supply chain.
+NSF’s global team of industry-leading technical experts can help you implement responsible business practises that demonstrate your commitment to sustainability and a transparent and ethical supply chain.
 We bring our global expertise to the local level and provide:

 - Responsible sourcing strategy development: We create a strategy that helps manage supply chain risks, protect security of supply and enhance brand reputation.